thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 _Figure: Second-price sealed-bid auction for bandwidth resource trading market.
 Credit by Niyato D, Luong NC, Wang P, Han Z. Auction Theory for Computer Networks.
 Cambridge University Press; 2020._

 Conversely, the **Second Price Sealed Bid Auction (SPSBA)**, often called the Vickrey Auction, also involves builders submitting a single, hidden bid.
 However, unlike FPSBA, the highest bidder wins but pays the amount of the second-highest bid.
-This setup theoretically encourages bidders to bid their true valuation of the block, as the winning price depends on the next highest bid, not their own, mitigating the risk of the winner's curse.
+This setup theoretically encourages bidders to bid their true valuation of the block, as the winning price depends on the next highest bid, not their own, mitigating the risk of the overpayment.

 ### Distribution Models for Builder Valuations